alexanderuson/P2-Individual-Activity-Part-2/README.md

 # P2 Individual Activity Part 2
-see the live link https://p2-individual-act.netlify.app/ to view it in your browser.

 ## Create Components: 1 Button Component, 1 Text Field Component, and 1 H2 Component
 ## In a Fragment, Call these components.
 Render 2 buttons, 4 Text Fields, 4 Image Tags
 ## The two buttons should have these props: